-Using loops is one way to earn more points in the Coding Complexity line of the judging rubric.
-It can also help with "App Function" and "User Experience and Design".
+Using loops is one way to possibly improve your app and earn points in the the Demo Video section of the rubric.

 In this lesson, you will…

 - Create an app that you can bring to birthday parties

 In this lesson, you’ll learn about loops.
 Loops are a way to tell a computer to do something many times in a row.
 Computers are really good at doing things over and over again, and doing them fast.

 Imagine you were asked to write your name down 100 times in a row.
 This might take you a long time, and you might make a few mistakes along the way.
 This is a perfect task for a computer, which would be able to do it really fast and without any mistakes.
 You can take advantage of this by using loops.
 A loop is a block of code that will repeat over and over again.

 There are two types of loops, “while loops” and “for loops”.
 While loops will repeat while a condition is true, and for loops will repeat a certain number of times.
 You’ll also learn about for each loops which are a type of for loop that repeats once for each item in a list.
 Let’s go through each of them in more detail.